kubeshop/testkube/docs/docs/getting-started/index.md

 - The Testkube CLI allows you to locally port forward to the kube dashboard deployment.
 - The Testkube CLI allows you to interact with the Testkube server components through k8s CRs or REST API calls made through the [kube apiserver proxy](https://kubernetes.io/docs/concepts/cluster-administration/proxies/).

-As usage of testkube grows within your team, you may choose to:
+As usage of Testkube grows within your team, you may choose to:
 * leverage [managed testkube cloud](../testkube-cloud/intro.md)
 * [Move to production](../guides/going-to-production) with your own Testkube installation.